 Importance of having the right furniture in your home office

-Working from home might sound more casual than a regular office setup, but working on an indefinite spot in your home may not be as effective as working in a decent space with the right home office furniture.
+Working from home might sound more casual than a regular office setup, but working in an indefinite spot in your home may not be as effective as working in a decent space with the right home office furniture.

 Furniture helps you develop a working ambiance

-Sitting on your office chair and facing your computer table is like a mental cue that it is time to work.
+Sitting in your office chair and facing your computer table is like a mental cue that it is time to work.
 Pair up the experience with your favourite morning drink for a good start.

 The right furniture helps you save space

-To maximise your space, push the larger furniture pieces like your computer table against the wall near a socket, giving enough room for ventilation to your office gadgets.
+To maximise your space, push the larger furniture pieces, like your computer table, against the wall near a socket, giving enough room for ventilation to your office gadgets.

 Office furniture helps you stay organised